ioagel/k3s-ansible/molecule/README.md

 python3 -m pip install -r requirements.txt
 ```

-### Run molecule
+### Run molecule scenarios with make

 With the virtual environment from the previous step active in your shell session, you can now use molecule to test the playbook.
-Interesting commands are:
+Interesting commands for the `default` scenario:

-- `molecule create`: Create virtual machines for the test cluster nodes.
+- `make mol-create`: Create virtual machines for the test cluster nodes.
-- `molecule converge`: Run the `site` playbook on the nodes of the test cluster.
+- `make mol-conv`: Run the `site` playbook on the nodes of the test cluster.
-- `molecule verify`: Verify that the cluster works correctly.
+- `make mol-ver`: Verify that the cluster works correctly.
-- `molecule side-effect`: Run the `reset` playbook on the nodes of the test cluster.
+- `make mol-side`: Run the `reset` playbook on the nodes of the test cluster.
-- `molecule destroy`: Delete the virtual machines for the test cluster nodes.
+- `make mol-destroy`: Delete the virtual machines for the test cluster nodes.
-- `molecule test`: The "all-in-one" sequence of steps that is executed in CI.
+- `make mol`: The "all-in-one" sequence of steps that is executed in CI.
   This includes the `create`, `converge`, `verify`, `side-effect` and `destroy` steps.
   See [`molecule.yml`](default/molecule.yml) for more details.

-#### Make

-For better experience use `make`, check the [Makefile](../Makefile) for targets.

 For TDD like experience for the `default` scenario:
 - `make mol-conv` (converge) This will also download from the first master the `kubeconfig` file that you can use to connect to the cluster.
 Instructions are provided by running the target.
 - `make mol-ver` (verify)

-Rince and repeat.
+Rinse and repeat.

+Check the [Makefile](../Makefile) for additional targets and help.

+If you have installed `k9s`, use `./k9s.sh default|single|three` to inspect your cluster.